-New Jersey Roads - NJ Turnpike E. Spur
+New Jersey Roads - NJ Turnpike E. Alignment

-NJ 0095 is the internal designation for this roadway, since it was built with the original Turnpike, but the FHWA considers the Western Spur the I-95 mainline.
+NJ 0095 is the internal designation for this roadway, since it was built with the original Turnpike, but the FHWA considers the Westerly Alignment the I-95 mainline.

 SB leading up to Exit 15E, courtesy HNTB, any or all of these signs may be gone by now.
 The second photo is mine (sign's still there), but click for the daytime HNTB version.
 No mention of US 1-9 Truck, to which this exit connects directly.